InWonYeu/interphon/README.md

 ## Important files
 ### 1. DFT input file
-***InterPhon*** focuses on the interfacial atoms by allowing users to easily select atoms to be considered as the interface and Phonon evaluation proceeds only in the selected atoms.
+***InterPhon*** focuses on the interfacial atoms by allowing users to easily select atoms to be considered as the interface and phonon evaluation proceeds only in the selected atoms.
 The interfacial region is supposed to be defined through the statement of constraints on atom movements (selective dynamics).
 See below example of Cu(111) surface where the top three layers are selected as the surface region.

 **POSCAR (VASP format):**